NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Results.md

 After lunch only 7 people returned.
 Another drifted in an hour later.

-For this event it turned out that there was some confusion about about the actual course dates and times :(
+For this event it turned out that there was [some confusion about about the actual course dates and times](https://www.eventbrite.com.au/e/introduction-to-hpc-and-cloud-computing-tickets-24045681280) by attendees :(

 Of those 7, 3 had to leave early, meaning only 4 were there at the end.